jamesbehr/stowaway/README.md

 ## Advanced features
 Stowaway also supports some advanced features, such as installation hooks.
-Hooks are scripts that run at certain points in the package's life cycle.
-For example, you might have a package that has code written in a compiled language.
-You could use a hook that runs after the package is installed to run `make` and compile the package.

 To use these advanced features, you'll need to use a different package structure to the normal, GNU Stow-compatible, packages.
 An package that wants